 To automate the configuration within Envoy, you need to install My Apps Secure Sign-in browser extension by clicking Install the extension.

-In the SAML Authentication configuration section, perform the following steps:
+Navigate to Enabled integrations section, and perform the following steps:

 The value for the HQ location ID is auto generated by the application.